-ZIA, provides users, workloads, IoT and OT devices secure access to externally managed applications, including SaaS applications and internet destinations regardless of device, location or network.
+Zscaler Internet Access, or ZIA, provides users, workloads, IoT, and OT devices secure access to externally managed applications, including SaaS applications and internet destinations regardless of device, location or network.
 ZIA provides inline content inspection and firewall access controls across all ports and protocols to protect organizations and users from external threats, secure data while at rest and prevent data from leaking out to unauthorized sites.
 Policies follow the user to provide identical protection on any device, regardless of location; any policy changes are enforced for users worldwide.
 Our cloud security platform provides full inline content inspection to assess and correlate the risk of the content to protect against sophisticated attacks, including ransomware and phishing.
-The cloud platform applies AI and ML across our over 500 billion daily transactions to quickly identify and block unknown threats and to identify and categorize unknown destinations.
+The cloud platform applies AI, and ML, across our well over 320 billion daily transactions to quickly identify and block unknown threats and to identify and categorize unknown destinations.

-ZIA enables the following capabilities:
+ZIA enables the following primary use cases:

 Cyberthreat Protection - Our threat prevention functionality enables protection against threats using a range of approaches and techniques.
-Our threat prevention capabilities provide multiple layers of protection to prevent sophisticated ransomware, phishing and zero-day cyberattacks.
+Our threat prevention capabilities provide multiple layers of protection to prevent sophisticated ransomware, phishing, and zero-day cyberattacks.
 We provide functionality that traditionally has been offered by disparate, stand-alone products.
 Our core cloud platform threat prevention services include:

 - Advanced Threat Protection: Our advanced threat protection functionality uses techniques including AI/ML, signatures and reputation to deliver real-time protection from malicious internet content like browser exploits, scripts, zero-pixel iFrames, malware and botnet callbacks.
 Over 250,000 unique security updates are performed every day to the Zscaler cloud to keep users protected.
 Once we detect a new threat to a user, we block it for all users.
 We call this the "cloud security effect." - Sandbox: Our cloud sandbox enables enterprises to block zero-day exploits and advanced persistent threats by analyzing unknown files for malicious behavior, and it can scale to every user regardless of location.
 Our cloud sandbox was designed and built to be multi-tenant and allows customers, using AI among other analytics, to determine which traffic should be sent for detonation.
-As an integrated cloud security platform, customers can set policies by users and destinations to prevent patient-zero scenarios and to analyze, hold and detonate suspicious files in the cloud sandbox before they are sent to a user. - Browser Isolation: Our cloud browser isolation functionality creates an isolated browsing session that enables users to access any webpage on the internet without downloading any of the web content served by the webpage onto a local device or the corporate network.
+As an integrated cloud security platform, customers can set policies by users and destinations to prevent patient-zero scenarios to analyze, hold and detonate suspicious files in the cloud sandbox before they are sent to a user. - Browser Isolation: Our cloud browser isolation functionality creates an isolated browsing session that enables users to access any webpage on the internet without downloading any of the web content served by the webpage onto a local device or the corporate network.
 With cloud browser isolation, users are not directly accessing active web content; instead, only a safe rendering of pixels is delivered to the user.
 Malicious code that may be hidden in the web content is kept at bay.
 Customers can select and isolate traffic based on specific policies and/or automatically based on our AI enabled risk determination.
-The combination of cloud browser isolation and cloud sandbox enables administrators to perform content disarm and reconstruction to flatten, sanitize and securely deliver files free of active content.

-Data Protection - Our data protection functionality enables enterprises to prevent unauthorized sharing or exfiltration of confidential information across users, devices, servers and workloads, thereby reducing business and compliance risks for our customers.
-We provide inline monitoring of data flows between users and applications, workload to workload, API to
+Data Protection - Our data protection functionality enables enterprises to prevent unauthorized sharing or exfiltration of confidential information for users, devices, and servers, reducing our customers' business and compliance risk.
+Core cloud platform data protection services include: